Overview

 Install

-cdpcurl to make authenticated requests to CDP APIs:- Install with Homebrew or Go:
+cdpcurl to make authenticated requests to CDP APIs:A CDP Server Wallet address

 Local environment variables configured